benmvp/slides/2020/qconplus/mixins-hooks.md

 NOTES:
 - So that's it!
-- I know I just flooded you with a whole bunch of information
-- Hopefully you found it all insightful
+- Hopefully you found this journey insightful
-  * And it's motivated you to use TS in your next (or current) React project
+  * Hopefully it made you appreciate hooks a bit more
+  * And you probably got a history lesson too!
 - Again, the slides are already available online
+- Would love to chat and hear what you think!
-- Ask questions on Twitter (@benmvp)
+  * Reach out to me on Twitter (@benmvp)
 - Thanks!
 - Hope you enjoy the rest conference!